Category

 From there, we developed the concept and rolled out all tools—starting with the package design—through consistent communication.
 Even though it was a demanding decision for the client, achieving it as a united team was a truly rewarding experience.

 Manufacturers, especially engineers, speak passionately about their products.
-But when overcoming numerous complex technical challenges, their focus can sometimes stray from the core purpose.
+But while overcoming numerous complex technical challenges, their focus sometimes drifts from the core purpose.
 That's why, upon reevaluation, you sometimes think, "Wait, what?"
 In that sense, I sometimes feel my job is to use design to realign the strategy back to its fundamental purpose.

 Take JR trains, for example.
 The train itself has an inherent charm, and the same goes for Honda engines.
 When you develop concepts and designs rooted in that fundamental essence, the output naturally becomes compelling.